wludh/ugfellows/schedule-winter17.md

+For Winter 2017, we will have two 90 minute blocks set aside each week for open office hours and a workshop series.

+Each workshop will be offered twice in the same week to accomodate class schedules.
+Workshops will be led by library/DH staff and current undergraduate fellows.

+Open office hours will be open to all students, staff, and faculty.
+Participants can bring questions, project work, or simply hang out and learn what everyone else is working on.

 # Regular meeting schedule
 * Tuesdays, 1:30-3pm
 * Thursdays, 3-4:30pm

 # Workshops
 * January 17 & 19: Command line
 * January 31 & February 2: Markdown
 * February 14 & 16: Github